aejensen/computing-biostat-ucph/README.md

 where abc123 should be your KU id and you'll then be prompted for your KU password.

-Previously Windows users connected through Putty, but that is no longer recommended, since
+Previously Windows users connected through Putty, but that is no longer recommended, as

-1) Windows now has a native ssh client
+1) Windows nowadays has a ssh client build-in
-2) Putty requires special changes to its standard configuration in order to authenticate correctly with the network drives.
+2) Putty requires certain changes to its standard configuration in order to authenticate correctly with the network drives.
 If you really *want* to use Putty, contact AKJ and he knows a solution.

 ## Getting comfortable

 ### Software

-When you logon there will not be any software available, but you need to enable it yourself To see an overview of the software available on the servers you can exercute
+When you log on there will not be any software available, but you need to enable it yourself.
+To see an overview of the software available on the servers you can exercute

 ```